Which bills should I pay first in a financial crisis?

 How do I make tough choices in tight months and which debts should I prioritize?

 Do you find yourself making tough choices about which bills to pay in tight months?
-In Michigan, 14 percent of individuals reported that in 2015, their household spent more than their income (not including the purchase of a new home, car or other big investment), according to the National Financial Capability Study.
-This same study reported 18 percent of individuals have medical bills that are past due.
+In Michigan, 41 percent of individuals reported financial strain: their household had difficulty covering expenses and paying all their bills according to the National Financial Capability Study in 2021.
+This same study shared that 41 percent of individuals reported feeling anxious thinking about personal finances.
 If you are struggling to make ends meet, you can prioritize based on what might happen and decide which bills are the most important to pay this month.
 This article contains recommended steps and suggests several possible strategies.

 - Understand the risk of not paying certain bills now.
 What things do you need to keep or get a job, like transportation, childcare, tools or work uniform?
 To stay housed and keep your utilities connected?
 What insurance do you need to pay for, including car, health, home or renter’s insurance?
 Do you have other important financial obligations, such as court-ordered child support, other loans or credit cards?